Agent

 Distribution

-To date, HhAV-1 has only been confirmed in samples from hedgehogs from a wildlife rehabilitation centre in England.
-Further investigation is required to gain an understanding of the presence of this or similar arteriviruses within free-living hedgehog populations in the UK or other European countries.
+To date, HhAV-1 has only been confirmed in a small number of hedgehogs in England.
+Further investigation is required to gain an understanding of the frequency of occurrence and distribution of this or similar arteriviruses within free-living hedgehog populations in the UK and other European countries.

 Risk to human health